-So a few of weeks ago I had the absolute pleasure of being invited by a variety of tourist boards to explore Cannes, Nice and Paris.
+So about a month ago I had the absolute pleasure of being invited by a variety of tourist boards to explore Cannes, Nice and Paris.
 I'd never been to Cannes or Nice before so I jumped at the chance.
 The Itinerary was jam packed with gang of sweet activities, along with a great crew of people who were a mix of bloggers, vloggers and photographers.
 I had an amazing time to say the least.
 Here's my round up of the highlights from the trip.

 First stop on our Riviera adventure was the beautiful Island of Saint-Honorat.
 Just a short boat ride from Cannes.
 The peaceful Island is owned and inhabited by monks.
 It's small enough to walk end to end and well worth a visit.
 We did a little bit of exploring and then ended with a wine tasting from the Islands own Vineyards.
 I had to come home with a bottle of Red I was so impressed with the unique taste due to the location of the vineyards.